 Talk on Northwest Beach Ecology

-Coastal ecologist Stewart Schultz will speak on “The Natural History of Northwest Beaches” at Fort George Brewery and Public House (1483 Duane St.) in Astoria on Thursday, Aug.
-22, 6-8 p.m.
+Coastal ecologist Stewart Schultz will speak on “The Natural History of Northwest Beaches” at the North County Recreation District building (36155 9th St.) in Nehalem on Saturday, Aug.
+31, 5-6:30 p.m.
 This CoastWatch event is free and open to all.
-Food and drink are available for purchase from Fort George.

 Dr. Schultz is author of The Northwest Coast: A Natural History, and a leading expert on the coastal ecology of the Pacific Northwest.
 He will describe the life found on the shore and within the sands.
 Tidepools are fascinating to many, but beach ecosystems are an equally fascinating realm.
 The information he will provide will be of particular value to CoastWatchers observing the shoreline, but of interest to anyone who loves the Oregon coast.

 Dr. Schultz has wide-ranging experience in studying Pacific Northwest coastal ecosystems, making him a knowledgeable guide to the shoreline environment.
 An Oregonian who grew up playing on the shore near Gearhart, he went to Reed College and obtained his doctorate in botany from the University of British Columbia.
 He worked on the Oregon coast for the Nature Conservancy, the Oregon Department of Fish and Wildlife and the U.S. Fish and Wildlife Service, gaining wide field experience before pursuing an academic career as a professor at the University of Miami, and now the University of Zadar in Croatia.
 During the academic year he studies marine ecology, as well as his specialty of plant evolution and genetics, but every summer he returns to the Oregon coast to teach shoreline science.